 Clinical research requires physicians with specialty expertise, highly trained nurses and clinical staff and appropriate resources.
-The Clinical Cancer Center at Froedtert & the Medical College of Wisconsin is one of the few patient care centers in the nation with a dedicated cancer research clinic.
+The Froedtert & the Medical College of Wisconsin Clinical Cancer Center is one of the few patient care centers in the nation with a dedicated cancer research clinic.

 The Nicholas Family Foundation Translational Research Unit (TRU) is a special nursing unit on the third floor of the Clinical Cancer Center.
 Staffed by specially trained research nurses, the clinical space is designed for the optimal care of patients in clinical trials.